- Home

 Reducing Greenhouse Gas Emissions

 All business sites of Group companies in Japan disposed of standard settings for gasoline vehicles in fiscal 2019 and have been advancing the introduction of fuel-efficient vehicles.
-To date, 350 of the 383 company-owned vehicles introduced during 2022 were fuel-efficient vehicles (for an 90.9% adoption rate of fuel-efficient vehicles).
+To date, 396 of the 413 company-owned vehicles introduced during 2024 were fuel-efficient vehicles.
+The introduction rate of fuel-efficient vehicles increased by 3.4 percentage points from the previous fiscal year, reaching 95.8%.

 Reducing greenhouse gas emissions from transportation